iHRIS/iHRIS/ui/README.md

 ### Kibana
 Kibana is used to render dashboards on the home page.
 Update the config file to include a link to your kibana installation.
 You will also need to add this link to the [server](https://github.com/iHRIS/iHRIS/tree/master/server)

+### mHero
+mHero is a two-way, mobile phone-based communication system that uses basic text messaging, or SMS, to connect ministries of health and health workers.
+To enable mHero, you need to setup an [emNutt server](https://github.com/intrahealth/emNutt).
+You also need to update your configuration file and set mHero to true.

 # Using Docker
 After cloning and customizing the configurations run the following commands